etal/cnvkit/doc/reports.rst

 ::

     cnvkit.py gainloss Sample.cnr
-    cnvkit.py gainloss Sample.cnr -s Sample.cns -t 0.4 -y -m 5
+    cnvkit.py gainloss Sample.cnr -s Sample.cns -t 0.4 -m 5 -y

 If segments are given, the log2 ratio value reported for each gene will be the value of the segment covering the gene.
 Where more than one segment overlaps the gene, i.e. if the gene contains a breakpoint, each segment's value will be reported as a separate row for the same gene.
+If a large-scale CNA covers multiple genes, each of those genes will be listed individually.

 If segments are not given, the median of the log2 ratio values of the bins within each gene will be reported as the gene's overall log2 ratio value.
 This